julietsvq/Fitbit-Projects/MainClock/README.md

 The /settings/ folder should contain a single React JSX file, named index.jsx.

 Limitations:\
-	Max size of an app at installation time: 10 MB.\
+&nbsp;&nbsp;&nbsp;Max size of an app at installation time: 10 MB.\
-	Max total file system space used by an installed app: 15 MB.
+&nbsp;&nbsp;&nbsp;Max total file system space used by an installed app: 15 MB.

 5. In your FitBit device, go to **Settings** > **Developer Bridge** > click on it until it says **Connected to server**.